Efficient Bayesian Policy Reuse with a Scalable Observation Model in Deep Reinforcement Learning: Background

 \subsection{Preliminaries of BPR}

 BPR provides an efficient framework for an agent to perform well by selecting the most appropriate policy from the policy library $\Pi$ to reuse when facing a target task.
-Formally, a task $\tau \in \mathcal{T}$ is defined as an MDP, and a policy $\pi \in \Pi$ is the optimal or nearly-optimal function, which outputs an appropriate action $a$ given state $s$.
-Then, the return or utility is defined as the accumulated discounted reward $U=\sum_{i=1}^{M} \gamma^{i} r_{i}$, which is received from interacting with the environment under the guidance of policy $\pi$ over an episode of M steps, where $r_{i}$ is the instantaneous reward, and $\gamma$ is the discount factor.
+Formally, a task $\tau \in \mathcal{T}$ is defined as a Markov Decision Process (MPD), and a policy $\pi \in \Pi$ outputs an appropriate action $a$ given the state $s$.
+Then, the return is defined as the accumulated discounted reward $U=\sum_{i=1}^{M} \gamma^{i} r_{i}$, which is received from interacting with the environment under the guidance of policy $\pi$ over an episode of M steps, where $r_{i}$ is the instantaneous reward, and $\gamma$ is the discount factor.
 BPR uses an observation model $\mathrm{P}(\sigma|\tau, \pi)$, which is a probability distribution over the observation signal $\sigma \in \Sigma$, to describe possible results when policy $\pi$ behaves on task $\tau$.
-The belief model $\beta(\mathcal{T})$, which is a probability distribution over $\mathcal{T}$, describes the similarity between the new task $\tau_0$ and the source tasks $\mathcal{T}$.
-BPR initializes the belief model $\beta^{0}(\mathcal{T})$ with a prior probability and update it based on the observation model and the observation signal by using Bayes' rule:
+The belief model $\beta(\mathcal{T})$, which is a probability distribution over $\mathcal{T}$, describes the similarity between the target task $\tau_0$ and the source tasks $\mathcal{T}$.
+BPR initializes the belief model $\beta^{0}(\mathcal{T})$ with a prior probability and updates it based on the observation model and the observation signal by using Bayes' rule:

-The observation signal $\sigma \in \Sigma$ can be any information correlated with the performance of a policy, and the episodic return $U$ is the most commonly used signal.
-The choice of reusing policies is very crucial for each learning episode in BPR.
 To trade-off between exploration and exploitation, BPR uses the probability of expected improvement based on the task belief to select policies.
-It reuses the most potential policy $\hat{\pi}$ in the policy library $\Pi$ by maximizing the expectation utility as
+It reuses the most potential policy $\hat{\pi}$ in the policy library $\Pi$ by maximizing the expected utility as

 where $\mathrm{P}(U|\tau, \pi)$ is the performance model, a probability distribution over the utility $U$ that describes how policy $\pi$ behaves on the task $\tau$.
+The notations used in the paper are summarized in Table~\ref{notation}.